jundalisay/superb/content/en/research/smith/wealth-of-nations/book-2/chapter-1a-capitals.md

 His whole stock is made up of two parts=

+1. His capital
-1. His capital=  he expects this part to provide revenue
+  - He expects this part to provide revenue
-2. His stock for immediate consumption=  This consists of
+2. His stock for immediate consumption
+  - This consists of:
     - the stock that he means to consume,
     - the stock that becomes his revenue, or
     - the stock obtained in previous years which has not yet been consumed, such as clothes, furniture, etc.

 The stock for immediate consumption can be one or a mix of these three.